 About Hera Public School

-Mirza Ashhad Beg a local registered civil engineer was commissioned to prepare plans for a five class-room school with a small library, computer lab and toilet facilities.
+Mirza Ashhad Beg, a local registered civil engineer, was commissioned to prepare plans for a five class-room school with a small library, computer lab and toilet facilities.
 Foundation was laid in the year 2000 itself and classes started in 2001 in partially completed facilities.
-The school was fully completed in early 2003 however; the official inauguration took place on March, 2006 at the hands of Janab Alam Badee Saheb the local MLA.
+The school was fully completed in early 2003 however; the official inauguration took place on March, 2006 with the hands of Janab Alam Badee Saheb, the local MLA.
 Until very 19th recently the school was using Urdu as medium of instruction with English and Hindi taught as subjects.
 Along with the state primary curriculum, Islamic religious teaching is provided whereby when students complete the standard five (5), they not only know how to read the Quran but also are well-versed in basic religious teachings, practices and values.

 Our Vision & Mission

 - To revive the concept of Excellent Community (خيرأمت), Quran(3:110))

 - To build a community at the very grass root (village) level, where the excellence, material welfare and moral up-rightness of the individual is firmly rooted in and reflected in the unity, social cohesion and harmony of the community.)

 - To address the educational backwardness of the community

 - To work for the economic, social and political empowerment of the community.

 - To inculcate among the members the honour and importance of hard work, serving others and community work.